 A Work Activity Center is a rehabilitation facility, a workshop, or a physically separated department of a workshop having an identifiable program designed exclusively to provide therapeutic activities for workers with disabilities whose impairments severely weaken productive capacity.

-The US Department of Labor Wage and Hour Division has posted several guidance documents on their Workers with Disabilities website.
+The US Department of Labor Wage and Hour Division has posted several guidance documents on their website.
 The guidance documents include a Field Assistance Bulletin 2016-2, a new Fact Sheet 39H, a Letter to Certificate Holders, and certain Key News items.

 Note: The Equal Rights Division does NOT enforce these requirements.
 They are enforced by the US Department of Labor.